Truck Centers, Inc. Course Descriptions

 CVE12 ELECTRICAL TROUBLESHOOTING (4 DAYS)

 Designed to guide technicians through a step-by-step process to understand and analyze electrical circuity, this course prepares technicians to understand schematic circuity diagrams and wiring harness drawings, learn best test points, and perform hands-on diagnosis and testing of DTNA vehicles.
 Technicians will review electrical fundamentals as they apply to DC circuits.
-They will build series, parallel, and series parallel circuits as well as multiple circuits with relays and multiple controls for the purpose of understanding electrical circuit operation and problem conditions.
-They will learn when, how, and why to use the various modes of a digital multimeter to isolate problems circuits plus additional resources including Parts Pro, Excelerator, EZWiring, and other DTNA resources.
+They will build series, parallel, and series-parallel circuits, as well as multiple circuits with relays and multiple controls, to understand electrical circuit operation and problem conditions.
+They will learn when, how, and why to use the various modes of a digital multimeter to isolate problems circuits plus additional resources, including Excelerator, EZWiring, and other DTNA resources.

 CVH02 HVAC DIAGNOSTICS (4 DAYS)

 Technicians will learn the components, operation, control, and diagnostics of the HVAC system.
-They will learn fundamental laws of heat energy and heat transfer as related to HVAC systems and will use this knowledge to better understand refrigerant system operation, performance testing, and gauge-driven diagnostics as well as related service procedures, recovery, evacuation,and charging.
+They will learn fundamental laws of heat energy and heat transfer as related to HVAC systems and will use this knowledge to better understand refrigerant system operation, performance testing, and gauge-driven diagnostics as well as related service procedures, recovery, evacuation, and charging.
 Technicians will learn where to find maintenance information through various resources as well as techniques on how to service the HVAC system.
-Course objectives include: overview of heating and A/C systems, auxiliary system, service and diagnostic procedures, system electrical fundamentals, blend air, performance testing, ParkSmart and BPHS system operation, recycling, and safety procedures.
-This course is not a supplement for, nor does it meet the EPA Section 609 regulations from the Clean Air Act Amendments of 1990.
+Course objectives include an overview of heating and A/C systems, auxiliary systems, service and diagnostic procedures, system electrical fundamentals, blend air, performance testing, BPHS system operation, recycling, and safety procedures.
+This course is not a supplement for, nor does it meet, the EPA Section 609 regulations from the Clean Air Act Amendments of 1990.
 Please visit the EPA site (www.epa.gov) for more information on this certification program.

 CVL02 BUSINESS CLASS M2 (4 DAYS)

 This expert-level course will provide the technician with an in-depth understanding of the Business Class M2’s multiplexed electrical system.
-Technicians will learn the functions, operation, and troubleshooting techniques for electronically controlled systems to include lighting, instrumentation, HVAC, body builder interface, air management system, and the multiplexed electrical system.
-Technicians will use all available resources such as, DiagnosticLink, Vehicle Info, PartsPro, Excelerator, and EZWiring to isolate and repair problems in all vehicle systems.
+Technicians will learn the functions, operation, and troubleshooting techniques for electronically controlled systems, including lighting, instrumentation, HVAC, body builder interface, air management system, and the multiplexed electrical system.
+Technicians will use all available resources, such as DiagnosticLink, Vehicle Info, Excelerator, and EZWiring, and CHEC, to isolate and repair problems in all vehicle systems.
 Technicians will use DiagnosticLink to monitor vehicle systems operation, change/add parameters, and flash vehicle ECUs.

 CVL05 CASCADIA - ALL MODELS (4 DAYS)

-This expert level course builds upon skills learned in the CVE06 - Common Architecture course and applies them to Cascadia vehicles.
-Students will learn power distribution, ECU communication, and troubleshooting issues specific to Cascadia vehicles.
-Technicians will learn the functions, operation, and troubleshooting techniques for electronically controlled systems to include lighting, instrumentation, HVAC, and the multiplexed electrical system including information about vehicle data links.
-Technicians will use all available resources such as DiagnosticLink, Vehicle Info, PartsPro, Excelerator, and EZWiring to isolate and repair problems in all vehicle systems.
+This expert-level course builds upon skills learned in the CVE06 - Common Architecture course and applies them to Cascadia vehicles.
+Technicians will learn power distribution, ECU communication, and troubleshooting issues specific to Cascadia vehicles.
+Technicians will learn the functions, operation, and troubleshooting techniques for electronically controlled systems, including lighting, instrumentation, HVAC, and the multiplexed electrical system, including information about vehicle data links.
+Technicians will use all available resources, such as DiagnosticLink, Vehicle Info, Excelerator, and EZWiring to isolate and repair problems in all vehicle systems.
 They will use DiagnosticLink to monitor vehicle systems operation, change/add parameters, flash vehicle ECUs, and have hands-on troubleshooting opportunities after the classroom instruction portion of the class.

 CVL06 WESTERN STAR (4 DAYS)

 This expert-level course is designed to provide experienced technicians with an in-depth understanding of Western Star’s electrical system.
-Technicians will learn the functions, operation, and troubleshooting techniques for all electronically controlled systems including lighting, instrumentation, HVAC, and multiplexed electrical systems.
-Additional topics include: the air system, suspension, and steering options to familiarize them with the brand.
-Various resources including Vehicle Info, PartsPro, Excelerator, Western Star Legacy Information (StarNet), and EZWiring will be utilized to help isolate and repair problems.
+Technicians will learn the functions, operation, and troubleshooting techniques for all electronically controlled systems, including lighting, instrumentation, HVAC, and multiplexed electrical systems.
+Additional topics include the air system, suspension, and steering options to familiarize them with the brand.
+Various resources, including Vehicle Info, Excelerator, CHEC, and EZWiring will be utilized to help isolate and repair problems.

 CEP42 DD HEAVY-DUTY - BASIC DIAGNOSTICS ILT (4 DAYS)

-In this course, technicians will be introduced to all the core competencies required of DD engine diagnostics.
-Key sections include how to gather important service information stored on the DTNA network, relating concepts of basic electricity to the DD engine sensor system, detailed usage of the DiagnosticLink electronic service tool, how to program engine controller using DiagnosticLink professional, and an overview of using DDEC Reports.
+In this course, the technician is introduced to all the core competencies required for DETROIT engine diagnostics.
+Key sections include how to gather important service information stored on DTNA, such as technical literature, relating concepts of basic electricity to the DETROIT engine sensor system, detailed usage of the DiagnosticLink electronic service tool, how to program engine controller using DiagnosticLink professional and an overview of using DDEC Reports.

 CEP43 DD HEAVY-DUTY - MAJOR REPAIR ILT (5 DAYS)

-This course covers DD heavy-duty major repair with an emphasis on the systems of the engine (air, coolant, lube, fuel).
-As the technicians disassemble and reassemble the engine, they will learn how to properly use Technical Literature for tasks including how to set the gear train and gear lash, set valve lash, and engine brake lash.
-The course will cover component differences that the technician will see between the different releases of DD engines (EPA07, EPA10, GHG14, GHG 17, and Gen V engines) as well as basic failure analysis of key components.
+This course covers major repairs with emphasis on the systems of the engine (air, coolant, lube, fuel).
+As the students disassemble and reassemble the engine and how to properly use published literature for tasks including how to set the gear train and gear lash, set valve lash and engine brake lash.
+The course covers component differences between releases of DD engines and basic failure analysis of key components.

 CEP70 DD MEDIUM-DUTY DIAGNOSTIC/MAJOR REPAIR (4 DAYS)